kaust-vislab/pytorch-tutorials/README.md

-# PyTorch GPU tutorials
+# PyTorch tutorials

 Collection of Jupyter notebooks demonstrating best-practices for using PyTorch on GPU accelerated hardware.

+* Demonstrate end-to-end GPU accelerated ML workflow using PyTorch to train various DNN achitectures.
+* Demonstrate distributed, GPU accelerated training capable of scaling to clusters of GPUs.

 ## Using Conda